Irregular military: Regular military units that use irregular military tactics

 Most conventional military officers and militaries are wary of using irregular military forces and see them as unreliable, of doubtful military usefulness, and prone to committing atrocities leading to retaliation in kind.
-Usually, such forces are raised outside the regular military like the British SOE during World War II and, more recently, the CIA's Special Activities Division.
+Usually, such forces are raised outside the regular military like the British SOE during World War II and, more recently, the CIA's Special Activities Center.
 However at times, such as out of desperation, conventional militaries will resort to guerilla tactics, usually to buy breathing space and time for themselves by tying up enemy forces to threaten their line of communications and rear areas, such as the 43rd Battalion Virginia Cavalry and the Chindits.

 Although they are part of a regular army, United States Special Forces are trained in missions such as implementing irregular military tactics.
 However, outside the United States, the term special forces does not generally imply a force that is trained to fight as guerillas and insurgents.
 Originally, the United States Special Forces were created to serve as a cadre around which stay-behind resistance forces could be built in the event of a communist victory in Europe or elsewhere.
-The United States Special Forces and the CIA's Special Activities Division can trace their lineage to the OSS operators of World War II, which were tasked with inspiring, training, arming and leading resistance movements in German-occupied Europe and Japanese occupied Asia.
+The United States Special Forces and the CIA's Special Activities Center can trace their lineage to the OSS operators of World War II, which were tasked with inspiring, training, arming and leading resistance movements in German-occupied Europe and Japanese occupied Asia.

 In Finland, well-trained light infantry Sissi troops use irregular tactics such as reconnaissance, sabotage and guerrilla warfare behind enemy lines.